 While doing a project, it is common to come across various errors and exceptions.
-Luckily for us, error and exception handling is already configured in laravel.
+Luckily for us, error and exception handling is already configured in Laravel.
 App\Exceptions\Handler

 class controls all the exceptions and then renders it back to the user.

-In this article, we’ll go through these exception handling methods.
+In this article, we’ll go through these exception-handling methods.
 App\Exceptions\Handler

 has two methods: report